Survival Tips for a Long Airplane Flight

 Stay hydrated

-While drinking plenty of water hydrates you, your full bladder also nudges you to get up and move to visit the bathroom.
+While drinking plenty of water hydrates you, your full bladder also nudges you to get up and visit the bathroom.
 Drink alcohol in moderation and limit your caffeine intake if you are planning to sleep.
 You may also want to consider using a saline nasal spray and moisturizer to stop your nose and skin from drying out.

 Tip: bring an empty reusable bottle that you can refill with water before or during the flight.
 This saves using plastic cups and means you always have water on hand.